entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > - There is no linguiform process in *Mlanosteus*, in contrast to what is known in other brachythoracids (e.g., Dunkleosteus; Heintz, 1932, figs. 21–22; or Pachyosteus bulla, Stensiö, 1963, fig. 99D).
 The absence of a linguiform process is also observed in Rhinosteus and Microsteus augusticeps (Stensiö, 1963, figs. 100e, 101b)

 380. Postpineal plate: absent (0); present (1).
-> In some species of *Groenlandaspis*, including *G. disjectus*, *G. antarcticus*, and *Groenlandaspis* sp. from Canowindra, New South Wales, Australia, the pineal plate is divided by a distinct pineal suture into anterior and posterior portions, referred to as the anterior and posterior pineal plates.
-Here, we interpret the posterior pineal plate as a subdivision of the pineal plate rather than a true postpineal plate, and therefore consider it non-homologous with the postpineal plate of acanthothoracids.
+> In some groenlandaspids, such as *Groenlandaspis*, *Africanaspis*, and *Turrisaspis*, the pineal plate is divided by a distinct pineal suture into anterior and posterior portions, referred to as the anterior and posterior pineal plates.
+In *Aficanaspis*, the presence of pineal pit on the visceral surface of posterior pineal plate indicates that it is the real pineal plate.
+Here, we interpret the posterior pineal plate as pineal plate rather than a true postpineal plate, and therefore consider it non-homologous with the postpineal plate of acanthothoracids.

 381. Central plate bears a small anteriorly projecting process where the suparorbital sensory groove or canal passes on to the preorbital plate: absent (0); present (1).